 Basic embroidery stitches are simple to work, but we all need some guidance when we first start.
-Each of the photos below will take you to a page that shows how they are worked and variations in the way you can use them.
+The links below will take you to a page about each one, that shows how they are worked and variations in the way you can use them.

 For me, the joy of needlework for me starts with choosing the basic embroidery stitches I want to use in a project.
 I have been stitching since childhood and over the (many) years since then I have built up a long list of favourites.

 When I embroider, I get a thrill from watching my own hands create something new and beautiful.
 But what if you are new to the hobby and don't yet have the skills?

 The definition of simple basic stitches can vary but all involve pushing the needle down through the fabric and back up again.
 Taking things a little further can involve wrapping the thread around the needle in between the two steps above to create knotted or looped stitches.

 Learning new embroidery stitches isn't difficult, but it does take practice and patience.
 First, it's important to read any instructions carefully.
 The stitch instructions should tell which type of needle to use and which threads will work best.

 Finally, practice makes perfect Be patient and don't get discouraged.
 The more you practice, the easier it will become to master the basic embroidery stitches.

 When many people think of embroidery, they think of beautiful samplers and heirlooms passed down through the generations.
 But embroidery can also be used for practical purposes.
 It's commonly used on clothing, bags, and hats.
 But it can also be done on home decor and fabrics like quilts and curtains.